Grupo-de-Pesquisa-em-PLN-Portuguesa/-Code-Investigating-Deep-Learning-Approaches-for-Hate-Speech-Detection-in-Social-Media-Code/README.md

 # Database

-We used the social network Twitter to assemble the database used in this research.
+We used the social network Twitter to evaluate the two databasse used in this research.
 The data consists of public tweets in the Portuguese-BR language.
+The first one, 80k, is an unprocessed database.
+The second database, hate_speech_ptbr, contains only the processed tweets.
+Both are unbalanced and containing tweets collected during and after the Brazilian election period between the years 2018-2020.

 - Unprocessed database [data/base80k.csv]
+- processed database[hate_speech_ptbr.csv]

 # Dictionaries